cplusx/SIGN/README.md

 # SIGN
 Code release for ICCV 2021 publication SIGN: Spatial-information Incorporated Generative Network for Generalized Zero-shot Semantic Segmentation

+### 0. Preparation
+Download the dataset and pretrained model from [Google Drive](https://drive.google.com/file/d/1P-VDqNcaKtn6xZXGMbRU4sei-gS8HeTr/view?usp=sharing).

+Unzip the downloaded file and put `dataset` and `trained_models` in the git repository

 ### 1. To use our trained models
 - For Pascal VOC without self-training